iCompy98/test-grpc/README.md

 ## Dockerfile

-To run the server on docker, you will need run the Dockerfile.

-First, you will go to the directory where you have the Dockerfile
+In this proyect, you have two Dockerfiles, ones to server and another to the API.

+To create any image, you need to be in the path of the Dockerfile, whatever you want.

+Like:
 ` cd path/to/Dockerfile `

-then, you need to build the docker image
+Now, you need to build the images.
+Preferably, the server should be called "grpc-server" and the API "grpc-api"

-` docker build -t grpc-server . `
+` docker build -t grpc-XXX . `

-finally, you need to create the container, exposing on port 4040, like
+Finally. you need run the proyects.
+We need the port 4040 for grpc server, and the port 3002 to api server

-` docker run -it -p 4040:4040 grpc-server `
+` docker run -p XXXX:XXXX grpc-XXXX `

-And that's all. you will have an open console with the server's responses
+NOTE: These images have statics ports so, if you want to change the ports, you must change the files